Rupert Hughes: Early life

 Hughes was born on January 31, 1872, in Lancaster, Missouri, the son of Jean Amelia (née Summerlin; 1842–1928) and Judge Felix Moner Hughes (1837–1926).
 He spent his early years in the Lancaster area until age seven when the family moved to Keokuk, Iowa, where his father established a successful law practice.

 Hughes first published a poem while still a child growing up in Lancaster.
 After receiving his basic public education in Keokuk and at a private military academy near St. Charles, Missouri, he attended Western Reserve Academy preparatory school in Hudson, Ohio.
 At age 16, he entered Adelbert College in Cleveland, Ohio, now known as Case Western Reserve University.
 Hughes was a noted founding member of the student newspaper The Adelbert beginning in 1890, contributing numerous submissions of poems, satire, comedy, and storytelling.
 Hughes earned his BA in 1892 and MA in 1894.
-Originally intending a career teaching English Literature, Hughes later attended Yale University, earning a second M.A. degree in 1899.
+Intending a career teaching English Literature, he later attended Yale University, earning a second MA in 1899.